-Predictably, a large part of the appeal of the all-female bands that formed afterward were chosen as much for their looks as their musical talent and even though many included capable musicians and in some cases talented performers, they've never really been the subjects of serious academic attention and information, when available, is usually scant.
+Predictably, a large part of the appeal of the all-female bands that formed afterward were chosen as much for their looks and the "novelty" as for their musical talent and even though many included capable musicians and in some cases talented performers, they've never really been the subjects of much serious academic attention (something unchanged by this blog).
+Information, when available, is usually scant.
 As Sherry Tucker's book Swing Shift (one of the few books on the subject) put it, the public "looks first and listens later."

-Helen Lewis and Her All-Girl Jazz Syncopators were possibly the first all-female band, beginning sometime around 1923.
+Helen Lewis and Her All-Girl Jazz Syncopators formed sometime around 1923.
 Around 1925 they filmed and released a Phonofilm.
 Despite the significance of their pioneering status, there seems to be surprisingly little documentation of them, as well as many of their all-female peers.

 Babe Egan was born in 1897.
 She was a talented violinist and formed Babe Egan and her Hollywood Red Heads in 1924.
 They disbanded in 1933.
 Egan died in 1966.